Lewis and Clark Memorial Column: Description

 The sculpture, made of Snake River granite, is a Classical column with a sphere on top.
 It is approximately 34 feet, 6 inches tall, with a diameter of 2.5 feet.
-The obelisk sits on a square base that is approximately 5 feet, 5 inches tall.
-The base's sides display bronze seals for the states of Oregon, Washington, Idaho and Montana, which once comprised the Oregon Territory.
-An illuminated path leads up the monument.
-According to the Smithsonian Institution, the work is administered by City of Portland's Metropolitan Arts Commission.
+An illuminated path leads up the monument, which sits on a square base that is approximately 5 feet, 5 inches tall.
+The base's sides display bronze seals for the states of Oregon, Washington, Idaho and Montana, which once comprised the Oregon Territory: